DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - When designing a disaster recovery plan, it’s important to keep your goal in mind — the restoration of workgroups to the point that they can resume their activities in their usual work locations
         - sometimes it's best to develop separate recovery facilities for different work groups
     - To recover your business operations with the greatest possible efficiency, you should engineer the disaster recovery plan so that those business units with the highest priority are recovered first

+**Transaction log** backups are specifically designed to support database servers and would not be effective on a file server.

 - 7.10.3 Multiple processing sites
     - One of the most important elements of the disaster recovery plan is the selection of alternate processing sites to be used when the primary sites are unavailable